Bruce McLaren: Early life

 Born in Auckland, New Zealand, Bruce McLaren attended Meadowbank Primary School.
 As a nine-year-old, he was diagnosed with Perthes disease in his hip that left his left leg shorter than the right.

 His parents, Les and Ruth McLaren, owned a service station and workshop in Remuera Rd, Remuera, Auckland; Les McLaren had been a motorcycle racing enthusiast, but gave that up due to an injury before Bruce's birth, and began racing cars at the club level instead.
 Bruce spent all of his free hours hanging around the workshop and developed his passion during his formative years.
+The former garage was first listed as a category 1 historic place by Heritage New Zealand in 2006.

+After finishing high school at Seddon Memorial Technical College, McLaren enrolled in the School of Engineering at University of Auckland, however he dropped out after motor racing success; his student record card was reported to have been ended with the words "went motor racing".

+Etymology of McLaren surname

+In 1972, 2 years after Bruce's death, his great-grandfather celebrated his 100th birthday, it was then after retrieving his birth certificate that their family found that his original surname was 'Howie' rather than 'McLaren', which was thought to have been his original family name, which began with Ben Howie, later McLaren.

+Howie, born in the Australian state of South Australia had then relocated to New Zealand and married a publican’s daughter while residing there.
+After returning to South Australia, he fell in love with, and subsequently began a relationship with Frances Moyle, a married woman with three children.
+Howie then again relocated to New Zealand with his new wife Frances, adopting the surname 'McLaren', a reference to the famous McLaren Vale wine region in South Australia (located 40 km (24 mi) south of Adelaide, the state's capital city), to conceal his old life.

 Career

-Les McLaren restored an Austin 7 Ulster, which 14-year-old Bruce used in 1952 when he entered his first competition, a hillclimb.
+Les McLaren restored an Austin 7 Ulster, which 14-year-old Bruce used in 1952 when he entered his first competition, a hillclimb at Muriwai, where he won the 750 cc class.
 Two years later, he took part in his first real race and showed promise.
 He moved up from the Austin to a Ford 10 special and an Austin-Healey, then a Formula Two (F2) Cooper-Climax sports racing car.
 He immediately began to modify, improve and master it, so much so that he was runner-up in the 1957–58 New Zealand championship series.

-McLaren founded McLaren Automotive in 1963.
+McLaren founded Bruce McLaren Motor Racing in 1963.